Hostile Takeover

 Doll would lead his men to their deaths, and Khan did nothing.

-They built the corpse spire around leaning, ruined towers.
+The squad had built the corpse spire around leaning, ruined towers.
 The road between them once led to an empty lot.
 Their landing site.
 Years passed, and the bodies had stacked ever higher.

 Across Copper-9, snow and crumbling monuments buried the world in cold desolation.
 Here, though, the continual passage of disassembled prey and peg legs had trod one path over and over.
 It sliced a furrow in the earth.
 Banks of snow and rusting metal rose on either side, mounds and concrete blocks stretching for hundreds of meters.
 It offered cover, were one to dare approach the murder drones’ lair.
 The snow and mist only obscured further, wind whirling around the spire.